Reel of Seven

 Andy Imbrie (piano, band leader)

-Andy began studying classical piano as a child, and started playing for dances with the encouragement of Kim McGarrity and Barbara McOwen.
-He plays regularly for Scottish and contra dances throughout the US and Canada, and has been on music staff for several tours, including three to New Zealand and one to Scotland, Orkney, and the Shetland Islands.
-He has also been on staff at TAC Summer School and Pinewoods and was honored to have been invited to teach piano accompaniment at the Valley of the Moon Scottish fiddling school for several years.
+Andy began studying classical piano as a child and started playing for dances with the encouragement of Kim McGarrity and Barbara McOwen.
+He plays regularly for Scottish Country Dancing, ceilidh dancing, and contra dances throughout the US and Canada, and has been on music staff for several tours, including one in France, three to New Zealand and one to Scotland, Orkney, and the Shetland Islands.
+He has also been on staff at Asilomar and Pinewoods and was honored to have been invited to teach piano accompaniment at the Boston Harbor Fiddle School and the Valley of the Moon Scottish fiddling school for several years.
+Andy was delighted to serve as music director for the TAC Summer School in 2019 and to be on staff at the International Branch workshop in Italy in 2022.

 Andy is married to Sherryl Fawx (also a dancer and musician); they live in Santa Clara, California.
-He works as an aerospace engineer specializing in simulation, guidance, and control design of flight vehicles.
+In 2021, he retired from his position as Engineering Fellow at a major aerospace company where he was a specialist in simulation, guidance, and control of flight vehicles.

 Janet Kurnick (fiddle)